 - Students do not have an academic advisor as they are not pursuing a program of study.

-- Students do not have access to a Program Evaluation (degree audit) in New Aches Self-Service since they have no official program.
+- Students do not have access to a Degree Progress (degree audit) in Aches since they have no official program.

 - Students may not participate in NCAA athletics, intramurals, Greek life, internships or campus employment.